Frequently Asked Questions

 Q: Is there a charge for tutoring?

-There I no charge for any SACC services.
+There is no charge for any SACC services.
 The cost is covered by your tuition.
 In other words, you’ve already paid for it, so you might as well use it!

 Q: Do I need to make an appointment?

 All SACC services are appointment-based.
-While SACC is operating online during the Covid-19 pandemic, we are unable to accommodate walk-ins.
-Please select Manage Your Appointments and Go to Your Online Sessions from the left menu to learn how to schedule, cancel, and log in for an appointment.
+Walk-ins for in-person tutoring will be seated if space is available, but scheduling appointments in advance is strongly encouraged.
+Please select Manage Your Appointments and Go to Your Sessions from the left menu to learn how to schedule an appointment.

 Q: How long is a tutoring session?